-Sweden is a land of tall, strikingly beautiful people, and in its cool capital, the Nobis Hotel more than measures up.
-Home to the hottest new bar in town, just off the main lobby, as well as a laid-back coffee bar, the Nobis has day-to-night appeal in the heart of Stockholm.
+Sweden is a land of beautiful people and the Nobis Hotel Stockholm more than measures up.
+Home to one of the hottest bars in town, just off the main lobby, as well as a laid-back coffee bar, the Nobis draws the hip crowds in the heart of the city.

 On one side of a typical Scandinavian square, the property comprises two stately buildings, masterfully updated by a team of architects who found the balance between old and new: The restored original features are at home in the sleek, modernized space.

-The grand staircase is a work of art in itself, and the rooms contain the type of gorgeous furniture that looks straight from the pages of a swank interiors magazine.
-The aesthetic is unfailingly modern—a touch cold for some people’s taste, but no one could fault the oversize rooms and cathedral-like walk-in showers.
+The grand staircase is a work of art in itself, and the rooms contain the type of gorgeous furniture as if straight from the pages of a swank interiors magazine.
+The aesthetics are unfailingly modern—a touch cold for some people’s taste, but no one could fault the oversize rooms and cathedral-like walk-in showers.

 In the heart of Stockholm

-Review by Rob Deeming, courtesy of Jetsetter.com.
-Text has been modified to fit the format.
+Review with contributions by Rob Deeming, courtesy of Jetsetter.com.